 Website marketplaces such as Flippa are places where sellers will list their sites for sale.
 These are often open marketplaces which means little to no due diligence is done before the listing is publicly available.

 Flippa is one of the oldest and largest marketplaces for websites for sale.
-As such, it has hundreds of listings of different websites.
+As such, it has hundreds of listings on different websites.
 There is availability for all budgets from $1,000 – $100,000+.

 Because of the large number of listings though, it’s important to perform extensive due diligence before placing an offer on a listing.

-Private sales represent one of the best options for acquiring a profitable website at a below-market price.
+Private sales, or off-market deals, represent one of the best options for acquiring a profitable website at a below-market price.
 Because private sales do not go to a marketplace, they are not subject to bidding wars or are available to hundreds of potential buyers.